Hue-Jhan/Multi-Api-Hook-Dll/README.md

 - ```mark_exec()```: marks tracked allocation as having been changed to RWX by checking newProt low byte to see if it is one of the executable protections.

 - ```check_thread_start()```: core function to detect thread starts, it's called when a thread is created or resumed pointing at startAddr, it returns true if a detection path is triggered.
   It first checks if the startAddr falls within a tracked allocation, else returns false.
-If the allocation is made executable and has been written to (```a.madeExecutable && a.written```), the function proceeds with correlation checks
+If the allocation is made executable and has been written to (a.madeExecutable && a.written), the function proceeds with correlation checks

    If allocation has tags it will push a INJECTION DETECTED event depending on the type, and it will attempt to dump the memory from startAddr (if the address is inside the allocation) to capture the executed shellcode rather than headers, or it will parse the PE entry point.
-If the PE entry point is found, it will dump the memory starting from ```base + PeEntryPoint```.
+If the PE entry point is found, it will dump the memory starting from base + PeEntryPoint.

 - ```record_thread_suspend_handle()```: records the thread's suspension event in g_thread_states, sets the action to Suspended and logs the timestamp.